tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

     images/optical_depth_summation.png
     :width: 500

-Three possible cases are highlighted in the diagram above, with the dotted lines showing the optical depth at which the packet interacts.
-In the first case, the interaction optical depth value is reached on one of the path segments between successive Sobolev points, where the packet is accumulating electron scattering optical depth.
+Three possible cases are highlighted in the diagram above, with the dotted lines showing the (randomly assigned) optical depth at which the packet interacts.
+In case I, the interaction optical depth value is reached on one of the path segments between successive Sobolev points, where the packet is accumulating electron scattering optical depth.
 Thus, the packet performs a Thomson scattering.
-In the second case, the interaction optical depth is reached during the instantaneous increment by the line optical depth at one of the Sobolev points.
+In case II, the interaction optical depth is reached during the instantaneous increment by the line optical depth at one of the Sobolev points.
 As a consequence, the packet performs an interaction with the corresponding atomic line transition.
-In both of these cases, the packet is moved to the interaction location (where the dotted line and the solid line intersect), a new propogation direction, energy, and frequency are assigned (as discussed above), and the process of accumulating optical depth starts over.
-Finally, if the packet reaches the shell boundary before the optical depth value necessary for a physical interaction is achieved, the packet will be moved to the next cell, the plasma properties will be updated, and the accumulation of optical depth will continue in the next cell.
+In both of these cases, the packet is moved to the interaction location; a new propogation direction, energy, and frequency are assigned (as discussed above); and the process of accumulating optical depth starts over.
+Finally, if the packet reaches the shell boundary before the optical depth value necessary for a physical interaction is achieved (as in case III), the packet will be moved to the next cell, the plasma properties will be updated, and the accumulation of optical depth will continue in the next cell.

 Implementation: Main Propagation Loop